stelligent/stelligent_demo/README.md

 - Diagram of the stages and activities in the deployment pipeline?
 - Deployment time?
 - How do you get feedback after running the ```deploy.nando.automation.demo.sh``` script?
 For example, the URL of the working application?
-- Is the Jenkins launch a separate command or is it embededed in the ```deploy.nando.automation.demo.sh``` script
+- It seems that Jenkins gets launched with the ```deploy.nando.automation.demo.sh``` script?
+- How does Vagrant get launched by the user/developer?
 - Use [Dashing](http://dashing.io/) dashboard  to show metrics?
 (Jonny has a CFN template)?
 - Make CloudFormation work in multiple regions and AZs
 - Consider using m3 default instance types